15 Best things to do in Taipei with Kids

 Designed to resemble a giant bamboo stick, the 101 floors of Taipei 101 tower above the city and a trip to the observation deck is a fantastic family-friendly activity in Taipei.
 As well as the riding the world’s fastest elevator, we loved the outdoor observation deck on the 91st floor and its unobstructed views of the city.
 The 88th floor houses the Taipei 101 wind damper, a 660-ton weight and engineering marvel which helps Taipei 101 stay upright.

-Another great option for experiencing the views from Taipei 101 is to reserve a spot at the world’s highest Starbucks, Starbucks Taipei 101 on the 35th floor.
-There’s no charge for a ticket but they do enforce a minimum spend of NT $200 per customer.
-Reservations are made by phone and it’s best to ask your hotel to arrange as you need to speak Mandarin.
+Another great option for experiencing the views from Taipei 101 is to reserve a spot at the world's highest Starbucks, Starbucks Taipei 101 on the 35th floor.
+There's no charge for a ticket but they do enforce a minimum spend of NT $250 per customer.
+Reservations are made by phone and it's best to ask your hotel to arrange as you need to speak Mandarin.
 We visited the Taipei 101 observatory first thing in the morning and then made a trip to Starbucks Taipei 101 for sunset a few days later!
 Read our guide to find out how to visit Starbucks Taipei 101 for more information!

 Best things to do in Taipei with kids tip: we purchased our tickets for Taipei 101 through Klook as our Taiwan activities were usually discounted when we booked in advance - click here to reserve tickets to Taipei 101